elasticio/jdbc-component/README.md

 ##### Start Polling From (optional)

-optional field, indicates the beginning time to start polling from (defaults to the current time)
+Optional field, indicates the beginning time to start polling from (defaults to the current time)

 ### SELECT trigger (Deprecated)